 detail level Queries the device for the current self log detail level.
 Displays self log entries for a specified destination IP address or range of dst-ip destination IP addresses.
 You can specify the subnet mask for a destination IP address, but you cannot specify a destination IP range and destination subnet mask simultaneously.
-You can also direct the device to sort event logs by destination IP address.

-dst-netmask Displays self log entries for a specified destination subnet mask.

-Displays self log entries for a specified destination port number or range of dst-port destination port numbers.

-end-date date [time] start-date date [time]

-Specifies the lower and upper ends of a range of dates for self logs.
-You can omit the year (the current year is the default), or express the year using the last two digits or all four digits.
-The hour, minute, and second are optional.
-The delimiter between the date and the time can be a dash or an underscore:

-end-time time start-time time
+You can also direct the device to sort event logs by destination IP address. dst-netmask Displays self log entries for a specified destination subnet mask.
+Displays self log entries for a specified destination port number or range of dst-port destination port numbers. end-date date Specifies the lower and upper ends of a range of dates for self logs.
+You can [ time ] omit the year (the current year is the default), or express the year using the start-date date last two digits or all four digits.
+The hour, minute, and second are optional. [time] The delimiter between the date and the time can be a dash or an underscore: 12/31/2001-23:59:00 12/31/2001\23:59:00 end-time time Specifies the lower and upper ends of a range of times for self logs.
+When start-time time you specify a start-time and/or end-time, the device sorts or filters the logs based on the specified times, regardless of the date.
+Specify the time in the following format: hh:mm:ss the minimum duration specified.

+Displays self log entries for traffic whose duration was longer than or equal to max-duration Displays self log entries for traffic whose duration was shorter than or equal to the maximum duration specified.

+no-ruledisplayed